Air Source Heat Pump Grant

 “20% of the expected reduction of electricity consumption is converted into increased comfort in the homes, including extended heating areas, keeping a higher temperature and a longer heating season”

-When it comes to space heating, ASHPs not only offer a more energy-efficient alternative to traditional systems like biomass boilers but also contribute to a more comfortable living environment.
-With such strong scientific backing, an air source heat pump could be your next smart, sustainable choice.
+When it comes to space heating, ASHPs offer a more energy-efficient option compared to older systems like biomass boilers.
+They also help create a more comfortable home overall.
+Backed by strong research, an air source heat pump could be a smart, sustainable upgrade for your home.

 Are Air Source Heat Pumps Worth it?